 These factors point to a clear market opportunity for a complementary, easy-to-use, mobile messaging solution that can be accessed virtually anywhere, any time.
 Multimedia messaging delivers these e-mail benefits more easily.
 In addition to using the Multimedia Messaging Service Center (MMSC) application interface for connecting to a service, such as Unified Messaging or e-mail, it can be used for creating value-added services on top of MMS in a somewhat similar manner than with Short Message Service Centers (SMSC) today.
-By combining the capabilities of the MMS with existing network capabilities a highly advanced service portfolio can be offered to the endusers.
-For example, the consumer may ask for a location-based service, such as a map of a certain region by utilising USSD (Unstructured Supplementary Services Data) and receiving the result as a MMS.
-Similarly, a consumer without a MMS capable phone may want to greet a friend by sending a MMS and do this by the means of SMS.
+By combining the capabilities of the MMS with existing network capabilities a highly advanced service portfolio can be offered to the end-users.
+For example, the consumer may ask for a location-based service, such as a map of a certain region by utilising SMS, and receiving the result as a MMS.